EDITOR’S NOTE: This article has been updated for 2019.

 To select our featured personal loan providers, we looked at their unsecured loan rates, whether they offer small loans or large loans and how they treat borrowers with poor credit.
 Some, like Avant, offer solid rates even if you have a blemished credit history.
 Others stand out for the way they lend you money.

 We appreciate the simplicity of Avant’s process.
 Start by checking the loan options available with Avant’s online tool, which performs a soft credit check that may not impact your credit score.
 It only requires a few minutes of time and simple personal information such as your name, address, date of birth, Social Security number and monthly income.
-You can get loans anywhere between $2,000–$35,000, with repayment terms between two and five years.*
+You can get loans anywhere between $2,000–$35,000, with repayment terms from 24 to 60 months.*

 Avant may be ideal if you have average credit and an annual income of at least $40,000.
 The company offers guidance to help you pay off debt faster.